 Cultures of Knowledge

-A trained lawyer who served first as advocate in the parlement de Bordeaux before rising eventually to the Grand Chamber in Toulouse, Pierre de Fermat is one of the finest mathematicians of the seventeenth century.
+A trained lawyer who served first as advocate in the parlement de Bordeaux before rising eventually to the Grand Chamber in Toulouse, Pierre Fermat (or Pierre de Fermat) is one of the finest mathematicians of the seventeenth century.

 From early on Fermat developed mutually beneficial friendships with contemporaries such as Jean Beaugrand in Bordeaux and Pierre de Carcavi in Toulouse.
 It was through Carcavi that Marin Mersenne first became aware of the important work Fermat was doing on spirals and on the restoration of Apollonius’s De locis planis.